Eyl

 Eyl is an ancient port town in the northeastern Nugal region of Somalia in the autonomous Puntland region, also serving as the capital of the Eyl District.
-Eyl, also called Illig, was the capital of the Dervish from 1905 onwards, until superseded by Taleh, which became Dervish capital in 1909.
+Eyl, also called Illig, temporarily became a government-in-exile haven for the Dervish State between 1905 and 1908.
+Thereafter, the Dervish state once again returned to its capital at Taleh, thus making the latter half of the 1900s decade a period of relative amicability between the Dervish state and surrounding colonial powers.
+Eyl is best known as the terminus and mouth of the seasonal and intermittent Nugaal river.

 History

-Daarta Dhowre Sheneeleh
+Medieval

 Eyl is the site of many historical artifacts and structures.
 Along with a rock shelter near the southern town of Buur Heybe, it is the seat of the first professional archaeological excavation in the country.